 Spironolactone or eplerenone for hyperplasia

 Among patients with adrenal hyperplasia, 70% remain hypertensive after bilateral adrenalectomy; thus, surgery is not recommended.
 Hyperaldosteronism in these patients can usually be controlled by a selective aldosterone blocker such as spironolactone, starting with 50 mg orally once a day and increasing over 1 to 3 months to a maintenance dose, usually around 50 to 100 mg once a day; or by amiloride 5 to 10 mg orally once a day or another potassium-sparing diuretic.
 The more specific drug eplerenone 50 mg orally once a day to 200 mg orally twice a day may be used because, unlike spironolactone, it does not block the androgen receptor (which can cause gynecomastia Gynecomastia This photo shows enlarged breast tissue in a male patient.
 Gynecomastia is hypertrophy of breast glandular tissue in males.
-It must be differentiated from pseudogynecomastia, which is increased... read more ); it is the drug of choice for long-term treatment in men unless low-dose spironolactone is effective.
+It must be differentiated from pseudogynecomastia, which is increased... read more and sexual dysfunction); it is the drug of choice for long-term treatment in men unless low-dose spironolactone is effective.

 About half of patients with hyperplasia need additional antihypertensive treatment Treatment Hypertension is sustained elevation of resting systolic blood pressure (≥ 130 mm Hg), diastolic blood pressure (≥ 80 mm Hg), or both.
 Hypertension with no known cause (primary; formerly, essential... read more .